theSkele/arch-jetson-nano/README.md

 Instructions on how to enable the script are in After First Boot section.
 If you wish to enable the script before flashing / first boot, create the following symbolic link to enable the service.

+* This MUST be executed after apply_binaries, so the nvidia-tegra service is in place.
 ```
 cd ../../../../etc/systemd/system/sysinit.target.wants/
 ```
 ```
 ln -s ../../../../usr/lib/systemd/system/nvidia-tegra.service nvidia-tegra.service
 ```
-This should be executed after apply_binaries, so the nvidia-tegra service is in place.
+* This MUST be executed after apply_binaries, so the nvidia-tegra service is in place.

 ### Pacman Configuration
 As we have installed a custom kernel to boot linux on the jetson-nano-devkit, it is necessary to update pacman.conf to ignore updates to the kernel package.